Docker for local web development, appendix A: Docker on WindowsLast updated: 2020-04-27 :: Published: 2020-03-04 :: [ history ]

 Note that based on your Docker Desktop version, you might get prompted for your account's password and an empty string won't be accepted.
 Meaning if you don't have a password for your account, you will probably have to set one first.

-The local setup needs port 80 to be available, but it might already be in use (which will most likely prevent the Nginx container from starting properly).
+The local setup needs ports 80 and 443 to be available, but the former might already be in use (which will most likely prevent the Nginx container from starting properly).

 A quick way to free up the port is to run the following command as admin (from Command Prompt, not from Git Bash):